vcaravani/infovis-final-project/README.md

 #### ForceGraphClass and ForceGraphGenerator

-In src/components there is ForceGraphClass.js class which manages the state and the rendering of the div containing the graph created with d3 in ForceGraphGenerator.js by runForceGraph function.
+In spotigraph/src/d3 there is ForceGraphClass.js React class which manages the state and the rendering of the div containing the graph created with d3 in ForceGraphGenerator.js by runForceGraph function.
 ForceGraphClass.js call runForceGraph function on component mount, updating the graph is the task of d3 and not of React.

 ### Visulization